 Password Managers Can and Have Been Hacked

-In February of this year, a security report by independent consulting firm ISE disclosed flaws in the security of major password manager apps.
-Alarming, right?
+In February of last year, a security report by independent consulting firm ISE disclosed flaws in the security of a password manager app.

 All the password manager apps studied by the researchers have the same basic functionality.
 They are meant to: